Welcome to the second post in the Ultimate Guide to Homeschooling Styles series! Click here to view the rest of the series.

 Life itself is learning, indistinguishable from school.
 When you think about it, this is how we learn as adults if we are curious.
 We have interests, we work out how to learn about it, using whatever resources we’re able to access, and we follow our own motivation and reasons rather than someone else’s.
 Why not begin in childhood?

 Critics say that unschooling is neglect, that children will not learn unless made to.
 But unschooling involves a large investment of time and effort on behalf of the parent, who assists the child in whatever ways they require-finding resources, mindful strewing, teaching skills needed (such as note taking, sounding out words, or how to use the camera), and taking them places.
-Ignoring and neglecting your children is NOT unschooling – that’s unparenting.
+Ignoring and neglecting your children is NOT unschooling – that’s unparenting or nonschooling.

 Unschooling is not the lazy option.